dmytro-stasyuk/spec-binder/README.md

 * **On the marker class** (applies to that feature only).
 * **On a shared base test class** (options are **inherited** by subclasses/marker classes in your test hierarchy).

-A typical option controls whether the generated test class should be **abstract or concrete**, which maps directly to the two usage patterns above.
+The generated test class is always **abstract** with abstract step methods.
+Various options are available to customize the code generation behavior.
 For the complete list of options and defaults, refer to the `@Feature2JUnitOptions` JavaDoc or the annotation source code.

 <details>